⚡ Before You Go — Essentials

 Tsurugaoka Hachimangū Shrine

 Kamakura's most important shrine, reached via a grand approach flanked by cherry trees and lotus ponds.
 The hilltop main hall offers views over the entire city down to the sea.
-The shrine was founded in 1063 and served as the center of the Kamakura shogunate.
+Founded in 1063.

 Ueno Park & Temples

-Tokyo's cultural heart — a sprawling park housing world-class museums, ancient temples, and a beautiful shinobazu pond with lotus flowers.
-Stroll past the Tōshō-gū Shrine (golden Edo-era shrine), visit Kiyomizu Kannon-dō (modeled after Kyoto's famous temple), and simply enjoy the park atmosphere with locals.
+Tokyo's cultural heart — a sprawling park housing world-class museums, ancient temples, and beautiful Shinobazu Pond with lotus flowers.
+Stroll past Tōshō-gū Shrine (golden Edo-era shrine), visit Kiyomizu Kannon-dō (modeled after Kyoto's famous temple), and simply enjoy the park atmosphere with locals.

 🌸 Ashikaga Flower Park — Great Wisteria Festival

-A magical half-day trip to see one of Japan's most spectacular sights: cascading wisteria in full bloom.
+One of Japan's most spectacular sights: cascading wisteria in full bloom.
 The park's 150-year-old Great Wisteria tree covers 1,000 square metres in a canopy of purple, pink, white, and golden flowers.
-Late April is peak season — the timing could not be better.
-The evening illumination is especially breathtaking.
+Late April/early May is peak season — the timing could not be better.
+During peak wisteria, the park opens early (7am) to accommodate visitors.

 💰 Budget Breakdown